Photograph: Clare Winfield

 Roll out the puff pastry on a lightly floured surface to a 28 x 20cm rectangle that's 5mm thick.
 Cut it into strips the same length as the pie dish, each about 1.5cm wide.
 On a large lightly greased baking sheet, arrange evenly spaced strips of puff pastry in one direction.
 Next, interweave more strips in the opposite direction, going under and over to create a lattice.
 Chill for 1 hour until firm.

 When you're ready to bake, preheat the oven to 200°C, fan 180°C, gas 6, and place the pie on a baking sheet.
-Brush the rim of the pie dish with the beaten egg and, in one swift motion, slide the lattice on to the pie; press to seal.
-Brush the pastry strips with the remaining beaten egg.
+Beat the egg yolk with the 2 tbsp of milk and brush the rim of the pie dish with the mixture.
+In one swift motion, slide the lattice on to the pie; press to seal.
+Brush the pastry strips with the remaining beaten egg mixture.
 Bake for 45-55 minutes until the pastry is golden.
 Serve with peas or salad.

 Get ahead: make up to the end of step 5 up to 6 hours ahead